Rhetos/RestGenerator/Readme.md

 ### Build

-1. Build this package by executing `Build.bat`.
+Build this package by executing `Build.bat`.
 The script will pause in case of an error.
-    - The script automatically copies all needed dll files from Rhetos folder and builds the Rhetos.RestGenerator.sln using Visual Studio (command-line).

-### Create installation package

-1. Set the new version number in `ChangeVersion.bat` and execute it.
-2. Execute `Build.bat`.
-3. Execute `CreatePackage.bat`.
-It creates installation package (.zip) in parent directory of RestGenerator.
+The script will create the installation package in parent directory.